 A number of respondents worked in professional/associate professional roles, and fewer of our participants worked in lower paid jobs.

-We conducted the study at a single time point during or after the lockdown, and therefore could not capture longitudinal data, including the longer-term impact of changes to working practices.
+We collected data from participants at a single time point , and therefore could not capture longitudinal data, including the longer-term impact of changes to working practices.

 Introduction

-Being in work that is safe, healthy, and which gives individuals some control of their work is good for physical and mental health (1).
-Employment brings meaning and purpose in life, better financial control and benefits for dependents (2).
+Being in work that is safe, healthy, and which gives individuals some control of their work is good for physical, social and psychological health (1).
+Employment can contribute to an individual’s personal identity, facilitates social relationships, and can bring meaning and purpose in life (1,2).
+It also brings better financial control and benefits for dependents (2).
 People with chronic musculoskeletal (MSK) conditions (inflammatory rheumatic diseases and chronic pain conditions) want to participate in work (3) but many struggle to be able to do so (4-7).
 The pain, fatigue, mobility impairment and functional loss associated with chronic MSK conditions are themselves challenges to work.
 However, people with MSK conditions also report that factors associated with the nature and type of their employment are also important: line manager and co-worker support; flexibility of working hours and practices; time off to attend healthcare appointments; support for travel to/from the workplace; availability of car-parking; autonomy over how and when to complete work tasks and availability of simple, practical workplace modifications (3).

 In 2020, the global COVID-19 pandemic created unprecedented change to peoples’ lives.
-In the UK, the first case was reported in January 2020 and such was the pace of transmission that a national lockdown was declared from 23rd March 2020.
-People were only permitted to leave home to attend work if they were designated “key workers” (e.g. health and social care, transport, communications, supermarkets).
+In the UK, the first case was reported in January 2020, and such was the pace of transmission that a national lockdown was declared from 23rd March 2020.
+People were only permitted to leave home to attend work if they were designated “key workers” (e.g., health and social care, transport, communications, supermarkets).
 Working changed dramatically: most key workers found their jobs increasingly pressured; those who could work from home made that transition but many other workers were furloughed (paid 80% salary subsidised by government), had to change job or were made redundant.

 Therefore, the working lives of most UK workers changed overnight.
 However, working lives were not the only things changed during lockdown: elective healthcare was temporarily suspended and then resumed only remotely; access to primary care was hampered; and some people with MSK conditions (particularly those with inflammatory rheumatic conditions treated with immunosuppressive therapies) were advised to “shield” (stay at home and not go to work, even if they were key workers).
 Leaving home to exercise was encouraged but restricted to one hour/day and most facilities (parks, swimming pools, gyms) were closed.
 Taking exercise became restricted to walking, running or cycling, all challenging for people with MSK conditions.

 The impact of the pandemic does however provide opportunities to evaluate the impact of changed working practices on people with chronic MSK conditions who were working at the time of lockdown, with the objective of learning lessons (good and bad) about supporting work participation for people with these conditions.
-Therefore, we aimed to explore: (1) effects of lockdown on their work circumstances and (2) advantages and disadvantages of changes in work circumstances.
+Within three well-defined cohorts of individuals with inflammatory and non-inflammatory conditions who were in paid employment immediately before the first UK lockdown, we aimed to, firstly, quantify effects of lockdown on their work circumstances (those who remained in work as usual; those who continued working but from home/elsewhere; and those who were furloughed, changed job or made redundant) and describe the socio-demographic and clinical characteristics of people within each group.
+Secondly, we aimed to explore individual’s experiences of changes to work circumstances and the advantages and disadvantages of these changes.

 Methods